-At first, these devices made it easier for the consumer to perform searches wherever they were with a few swipes of their fingers.
+At first, these devices made it easier for the consumer to search wherever they were with a few finger swipes.
 But with the emergence of assistive voice technologies like Siri, more people began voicing their searches aloud instead of typing them.

-Then came smart home devices like the Google Home and the Amazon Echo.
-These voice-activated devices required users to speak directly into them in order to work.
+Then came smart home devices like Google Home and the Amazon Echo.
+These voice-activated devices required users to speak directly into them to work.

 This conditioned users to turn to voice search devices first instead of typing in their queries.

 As a result, the way Google and other search engines rank content has changed.
-Search engine success, now, depends on very specific voice inquiries more so than ever before.
-And that messing with a brand’s overall SEO strategy.
+Search engine success now, depends on very specific voice inquiries more so than ever before.
+And that messes with a brand’s overall SEO strategy.

-With this in mind, brands and agencies need to be ready to tackle increasing requests for voice search optimization.
+With this in mind, brands and agencies must be ready to tackle increasing requests for voice search optimization.

 But what exactly does that entail?
 Below are some essential best practices brands and agencies should follow to ensure they get the most out of their voice search optimization.

-For starters, a complete SEO audit will need to be performed.
-This will pinpoint the most relevant keywords — not just for traditional searches, but for voice searches as well.
+For starters, you must perform a complete SEO audit, which will pinpoint the most relevant keywords — not just for traditional searches but also for voice searches.

-What’s the biggest difference between the keywords used for traditional search and those used for voice search?
-Length.
+The biggest difference between the keywords used for traditional and voice searches is length.

-Voice search queries are now 35 times larger than they were in 2008, so brands will need to start including more long-tail keywords into their content.
+Voice search queries are now 35 times larger than in 2008, so brands must start including more long-tail keywords in their content.

-Similarly, many of the key phrases climbing to the top of the list include questions.
-Therefore, content will need to be more informative and enlightening in order to provide a solution that answers these questions.
+Similarly, many key phrases climbing to the top of the list include questions.
+Therefore, the content must be more informative and enlightening to provide a solution that answers these questions.

 Need more convincing?

-The main reason users perform voice searches is to get quick answers to questions that affect them at the moment.
+Users perform voice searches mainly to get quick answers to questions that affect them.
 These often include finding relevant stores, restaurants and products nearby so they can pick them up quickly and easily.

-Therefore, brands need to do research into where these searches are taking place and what local identifiers are being searched for.
+Therefore, brands need to research where these searches are taking place and what local identifiers are being searched for.
 This way, they can maximize their impact through local, related content.

-There will be an estimated 21.4 million smart speakers in the US by 2020, according to Activate.
+According to Activate, there was an estimated 21.4 million smart speakers in the US in 2020.